Snow hits London and Paris flights, more cuts seen

 | LONDON/PARIS

-LONDON/PARIS London's Heathrow Airport cancelled a fifth of flights on Sunday and airlines scrapped 40 percent of flights to Paris's main airports as snow blanketed parts of Europe, with more forecast.
+LONDON/PARIS London's Heathrow Airport canceled a fifth of flights on Sunday and airlines scrapped 40 percent of flights to Paris's main airports as snow blanketed parts of Europe, with more forecast.

 Air France predicted more cancellations on a similar scale for Monday.

-Heathrow Ltd, owned by Spain's Ferrovial (FER.MC), said the reduced schedule - amounting to around 250 fewer flights - would help it cope with the snowfall without making further cancellations.
+Heathrow Ltd, owned by Spain's Ferrovial, said the reduced schedule - amounting to around 250 fewer flights - would help it cope with the snowfall without making further cancellations.

 As snow continued to fall through Sunday, the airport operator said Monday's flight schedule would be cut by 10 percent.
 That number could rise, depending on conditions at other European airports, Heathrow said.